BioInfo/hackerhome-v2/docs/project-management/current-task.md

 - Implemented theme switching functionality
 - Added search functionality
 - Created a responsive home page with news feed
-- Next steps: Make initial commit and prepare for Task HH-002
+- Made initial commit to repository
+- Task HH-001 completed

 ## Next Steps

-After completing this task, the next steps will be:
+Now that this task is completed, the next steps will be:

 1. **Task ID**: HH-002 - Implement Base Layout Components
    - Enhance layout components with animations